 The workshop process transforms participants’ sense of self, the planet, and humanity, based on the principle that knowledge is love.
 When this process is complete, the main tenets of ecosexuality are internalized: the Earth is a lover and each one of us is an ecosystem capable of hosting love as we learn the arts of love, ecosexual style.
 Each workshop is followed by a debriefing session, where participants share about their experiences and communicate with each other.
 The group may include participants who speak different languages provided enough bilingual speakers are present to offer consecutive translation.
 Volunteer translators are welcome to help, and when confusion happens, the whole group is encouraged to laugh wholeheartedly.

 As the group becomes more self-servicing through the collaborative and emotional bonding process, as sunset time approaches, the facilitator and the minister move to focus on the Invocation and the Vows that constitute the Plural Wedding of Ecosexual Love.
 The text of this Invocation and Vows will be adapted and customized from an existing template.
 The Wedding will be celebrated by everyone, including participants in the workshops, latecomers, and other occasional visitors.
-The minister will recited the Invocation in English or the main language of the community, and will be followed by necessary translation related to other languages in use.
+The minister will recite the Invocation in English or the main language of the community, and will be followed by necessary translation related to other languages in use.
 The vows are recited by everyone, followed by necessary translations.
 All are encouraged to “kiss the bride.”
 At this time, participants can present a poem, a skit, a burlesque, or a song with musical accompaniment.

 After the ceremony, dinner is served for the party of “spice.”
 This can coincide with dinner-time for the community.
 The dinner concludes the program and participants are invited to continued to enjoy each other’s playful company and the company of their newly wed natural spouse, the beloved ecosystem, as they also help to clean up effectively, responsibly, and collaboratively.
 In this kind of wedding, many new friendships get seeded that will likely result in further collaborative projects equally sustainable, symbiotic, and empowering.